formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 To provide a standardized way to concatenate strings with localization support in JavaScript on both the server and client.

 ### Basis
 This implementation is based on the [Strawman Draft][STRAWMAN].
 There are a few places this implementation diverges from the strawman draft.
-One such place is the object passed to the `format` method.
-The strawman draft indicates that the objects should be "flat" - where grouping options are at the same level as the `type` and `valueName`.
+One such place is the pattern after it has been parsed.
+The strawman draft indicates the parsed arguments should be "flat" - where grouping options are at the same level as the `type` and `valueName`.
 This, as an example, would look like:
 ```
 {
     type: "plural",